 Current protocols make multiple requests to furnish a web page.
 HTTP 1.1 allows browsers to make multiple requests in a single go, to lead many resources.
 At present, there are apps and websites which incorporate heavy data requests, which often causes issues for the current model of application.
 HTTP/2 uses the procedure, called Multiplexing, which will allow users to send and receive multiple objects via a single Internet connection.
 This will increase the data transfer rates over the Internet which will ultimately enhance the user experience.

 - Reduced Header – Less Transfer of Data

 Servers that control the flow of information over the Internet are informed by clients, through Headers, about the type of information they need.
 With HTTP/1.1, headers need to be provided to the servers, by the clients, every time.
 Moreover, headers are huge in size and HTTP 1.1 doesn’t have the ability to compress them before sending.
 HTTP/2 has the ability to compress headers and sends them only as per connection.
 This means that websites with a large amount of information will need less time to launch.

 - Improved Internet Surfing

-With fast web hosting and fast loading of websites, users will be able to enjoy fast internet surfing.
-Once it will be available to users around the world, the quality of internet will improve and speed of connectivity will enhance.
+With fast web hosting and fast loading of websites, users will be able to enjoy fast Internet surfing.
+Once it will be available to users around the world, the quality of Internet will be improved and the speed of connectivity will be enhanced.